Link to PDF of this report: https://drive.google.com/file/d/1jreCq4Il5PePyV8O2LNqczQRTYaE6Uzu/view?usp=sharing

 Tim Walberg has also claimed multiple times that he is:

-· “first-generation American citizen”
+· A “first-generation American citizen”

 Public records show that all four of Walberg’s claims are false.
 Census records show Tim Walberg’s Grandmother, Alma Walberg (maiden surname: Larson) indeed immigrated from Sweden in 1889.
 She became a US citizen in 1901.
 Tim Walberg’s Father was born in Illinois in 1907.
 Therefore, neither term, “Anchor Baby” or “DACA” have any bearing to the story of Tim Walberg’s immigrant ancestors.